conan-io/conan-center-index/docs/developing_recipes_locally.md

 We recommend working from the `recipes/project` folder itself.
 You can learn about the [recipe file structure](how_to_add_packages.md#recipe-files-structure) to understand the folder and files located there.

-> **Note**: You can only change one recipe per pull request, and working from the [_recipe folder_](hhow_to_add_packages.md#the-recipe-folder-conanfilepy) will help prevent making a few mistakes.
+> **Note**: You can only change one recipe per pull request, and working from the [_recipe folder_](how_to_add_packages.md#the-recipe-folder-conanfilepy) will help prevent making a few mistakes.
 The default for this folder is `all`, follow the link above to learn more.

 The [entire workflow of a recipe](https://docs.conan.io/en/latest/developing_packages/package_dev_flow.html) can be execute with the [`conan create`](https://docs.conan.io/en/latest/reference/commands/creator/create.html).
 This should look like:

 * `conan create all/conanfile.py 0.0.0@ -pr:b=default -pr:h=default`

-ConanCenter also has a few [support settings/options](supported_platforms_and_configurations.md) which highly recommend to test.
+ConanCenter also has a few [support settings and options](supported_platforms_and_configurations.md) which highly recommend to test.
 For example
-`conan create all/conanfile.py 0.0.0@ -o project:shared=True -s build_type=Debug` is a easy way to more sure the package is correct.
+`conan create all/conanfile.py 0.0.0@ -o project:shared=True -s build_type=Debug` is a easy way to test more configurations ensuring the package is correct.

 ### Try it yourself